Can, can’t and would – Part II

-This is a follow-up to my blog post ‘People who can, people who can’t, and people who would if they could.’
-In the last several days, through the press and conversations with friends, I’ve been thinking about three criticisms of home-based work, some already mentioned in previous posts.
+In the last several days, through the press and conversations with friends, Howard Davies has been thinking about three criticisms of home-based work, some already mentioned in previous posts.
+A follow-up to ‘People who can, people who can’t, and people who would if they could.’

 The first criticism is that many people can’t work at home.
 These include health-care workers, transportation workers, workers who operate complex machinery, retail clerks, restaurant and hotel workers, skilled and less skilled maintenance workers (plumbers, janitors), police and fire personnel, and many others.
 This may represent a majority of the work force.